G-Research/ParquetSharp/docs/PowerShell.md

 # ParquetSharp in PowerShell

+The main requirement to using ParquetSharp from PowerShell is that `ParquetSharpNative.dll` is in the `PATH` or in the same directory as `ParquetSharp.dll`.
+The following guide shows one possible approach to achieve this:

 ### Installation

-It's possible to use ParquetSharp from PowerShell.
 You can install ParquetSharp with the [NuGet command line interface](https://docs.microsoft.com/en-us/nuget/reference/nuget-exe-cli-reference).

 First, make sure `nuget.exe` is in your `PATH`, or in the current directory, then run the following to install the latest version of ParquetSharp into a new directory called `lib`: